nxskok/pasias/docs/18-anova-revisited.md

 the P-value is not nearly so small as the ones we had before.
 I guess the explanation for this is that the data cluster pretty tightly about the lines in the graph, so that even a small difference in slopes can be signficant.
-You might argue that my green line is not *quite* as steep as the others, but the difference does look very small.
+You might argue that my red line is not *quite* as steep as the others, but the difference does look very small.

 Let's take a look at the `summary` for my interaction model: